Credits Required for Graduation: 3.00

-The Internet option is 38 hours of video lecture with accompanying worksheets.
-Students meet face to face with the instructor and classmates for the remaining 82 hours of lab and clinical.
+The Internet option is 30 hours of video lecture with accompanying worksheets.
+Students meet face-to-face with the instructor and classmates for the remaining 90 hours of lab and clinical.

 For inquiries about admission and questions regarding the nursing assistant program you can read the online orientation.

 How do I make an inquiry or register for the program?

 Interested students may go to any Western campus or contact the campus by phone to request an application packet for the Nursing Assistant program.
 (Independence: 715.985.3392, Black River Falls: 715.284.2253, Tomah: 608.374.7700, Mauston: 608.847.7364, Viroqua: 608.637.2612.
 In La Crosse see Deb Kaiser in the Welcome Center, or call 608.785.9078.)
 The application and other required forms are contained in the packet.
 All admission requirements as listed in the packet must be completed and returned to Deb Kaiser before you can register.
 Please remember that all items in the packet are to be submitted at one time when completed.

 It takes time to complete the testing and immunization admission requirements.
 The earlier you get started and complete the requirements, the more likely you will get the class you desire.
 Evening and weekend classes are very popular and tend to fill quickly.